skottler/zookeeper-rpms/README.md

 4. `spectool -g zookeeper.spec`
 5. `rpmbuild -bs --nodeps --define "_sourcedir ." --define "_srcrpmdir ." zookeeper.spec`
 6. `sudo mock <the srpm from step 5>`

+# License
+All files in this repository are licensed under the Apache 2 license.
+Any redistribution of these files must include the original license as well as attribution to this repository.